janwilmake/remote-sql-cursor/README.md

 Got a read speed of 8.7mb/second.
 After trying batching I saw the speed didn't really improve significantly, so this seems pretty reasonable for a durable object.

-# Next steps
+# Interesting Next steps:

-Make this work in the browser too.
-It'd be cool to
+Make this work in the browser too, all we need is a js version of `database.ts` that uses the worker as backend rather than the DO, and we need to then proxy that request to the DO.
+That'd be pretty cool!